bryangregory-hub/my-first-repo/README.md

 One or two paragraphs providing an overview of your project.
 Tell us about your project.

-This is my personal portfolio site
+This is my personal portfolio site i would be showing 3 seprate pages my portfolio website, an about me page and a projects page.
+In this i would be demonstrating different techniques and methods i have learned while using HTML to make a compelling webiste with a consise layout.

 Essentially, this part is your sales pitch.